 A strength in our survey group is the use of global positioning systems (GPS), digital levels, improved aerial imaging and traditional survey methods to provide record mapping services to show clients, building officials, and general contractors existing conditions prior to a project followed by the conditions after construction.
 This helps see how closely projects are built according to the plans.
 This element is beneficial to our construction layout specialists.
 They know the importance of translating the elements and features shown on engineering drawings or construction plans to actual locations on the ground.
 Construction layout is an essential service provided to land developers, general contractors, and civil engineers helping to bring the designer’s vision to reality.
 In addition, our surveyors provide support services to aerial mapping firms.
 Photogrammetrists and cartographers benefit from land surveyor’s support to help them align or establish these aerial images in time and space.
 Using GPS and other conventional means of surveying, aerial targets are established or located so that these images are validated to the local horizontal and vertical datum.

 Not far below the everyday places we walk and drive exists a maze of utilities.
 This unseen “super highway” of conduits carry water, sewer, electricity and telephone to our homes and businesses.
 Utility conflicts can cause delays and service interruptions.
-Our Subsurface Utility Engineering (SUE) team can identify potential conflicts or impacts for proposed utilities improvements.
+Our Subsurface Utility Exploration (SUE) team can identify potential conflicts or impacts for proposed utilities improvements.
 Comprehensive and accurate underground utility location and mapping of these vast and complicated networks has become a critical and essential asset to utility providers, general contractors, and municipalities alike.
 We provide comprehensive and accurate underground utility mapping using non-invasive investigations to locate utility lines, rock strata formations and even groundwater tables.
-Using Ground Penetrating Radar (GPR) and Subsurface Utility Engineering (SUE), we provide a non and minimally invasive underground location and recovery.
+Using Ground Penetrating Radar (GPR) and Subsurface Utility Exploration (SUE), we provide a non and minimally invasive underground location and recovery.
 Our custom-built StarVAC soft dig vehicle uses a 1200-gallon spoil tank and 28 inches of vacuum power to quickly perform underground investigations.
 We are able to uncover various underground utilities and create enhanced mapping opportunities for our clients.

 Transportation surveying serves as the foundation for all right of way and roadway design projects and is a specialized support service provided to engineers, roadway designers, planners, state, and local departments of transportation.
 Our team combines both new and traditional survey methods and technologies to offer our clients digital surface terrain models, underground utility location and quality maps produced from a variety of sources, and precision global positioning systems (GPS).